 Bake loaf at 350 degrees for about 30-35 minutes, or until browned on top and knocking on the top yields a hollow sound.
-Remove from the oven.
-Gently loosen sides with a sharp knife, remove loaf from pan, and let cool on a wire rack.
+Remove from the oven and let cool on a wire rack.

 When cooled, cut into equal thick slices, slightly thicker than an inch.